jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resource-estimation.rst

 your session, and add 20-40% headroom for users to 'play around'.
 This is the maximum amount of memory that should be given to each user.

-If users use *more* than this alloted amount of memory, their notebook kernel will restart.
+If users use *more* than this alloted amount of memory, their notebook kernel will *restart*.

 CPU
 ===